 REMEMBER: It’s very difficult to predict when your 2 month old baby will sleep, how deeply they will sleep or how long their naps will be until they’re a few months older… So, please don’t be concerned if your baby’s day looks different.

-2 month old babies are mostly concentrated on growing and developing new physical, emotional, cognitive and social skills through baby toys and play sessions… and as a result, they will spend most of their time asleep than awake (particularly by napping!)
+2 month old babies are mostly concentrated on growing and developing new physical, emotional, cognitive and social skills through baby toys and play sessions… as a result, they will spend most of their time asleep than awake (particularly by napping!)

-As with a 2 month old sleep schedule, your little one’s 2 month old nap schedule will still not follow a consistent routine yet, however you should aim for your little one to be doing the following every day:
+As with a 2 month old sleep schedule, your little one’s 2 month old nap schedule will still not follow a consistent routine yet, however, you should aim for your little one to be doing the following every day:

 How Many Naps Does A 2 Month Old Baby Need?